scala/docs.scala-lang/_overviews/core/futures.md

 for example, `val d = Duration(100, MILLISECONDS)`.
 3. By parsing a string that represent a time period, for example, `val d = Duration("1.2 µs")`.

-Duration also provides `unapply` methods so it can be used in pattern matching constructs.
+Duration also provides `unapply` methods, so it can be used in pattern matching constructs.
 Examples:

 {% tabs futures-17 class=tabs-scala-version %}